groupoid/henk/README.md

 universe hierarchy, written in Elixir for Erlang/OTP.
 It was described first by Erik Meijer and Simon Peyton Jones in 1997, and later inspired the Morte intermediate language by Gabriella Gonzalez.
 Maksym Sokhatskyi wrote an implementation in 2015 and published article in 2018 about Erlang implementation.
+In 2026 full rewrite to Elixir was made based on Erlang and OCaml models.

 <img src="https://henk.groupoid.space/img/Henk%20Barendregt.jpg" height=400>